CCIC: How did you get into studying indigenous languages?

 Smith and Strachey wrote the words of Virginia Algonquian the way they sounded to them using English spelling conventions.
 However since they were both Englishmen, they did not always hear correctly what was said.
 And because English spelling is designed for the English language, some sounds of Virginia Algonquian could not be spelled accurately.
 On top of that, Smith and Strachey sometimes got the meaning of a word wrong.
 Therefore, I had to spend a lot of time figuring out what Smith and Strachey had actually heard and tried to write down.

-In addition given the limited number of words written down by colonists, I often found that the words needed to translate a particular piece of dialog had not been recorded.
+In addition given the limited number of words written down by colonists, I often found that the words needed to translate a particular piece of dialogue had not been recorded.
 In such cases, I made the assumption that the words in Virginia Algonquian would have been similar to the words in other closely related Algonquian languages spoken on the East Coast and used published grammars and dictionaries of such languages as Abenaki, Delaware, Massachusett, and

 Passamoquoddy to supplement the vocabulary, adapting the words to the grammar and pronunciation of Virginia Algonquian in the process.